modular-magician/terraform-provider-google-beta/website/docs/r/workflows_workflow.html.markdown

 * `revision_id` -
   The revision of the workflow.
 A new one is generated if the service account or source contents is changed.

+* `terraform_labels` -
+  The combination of labels configured directly on the resource and default labels configured on the provider.

+* `effective_labels` -
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 ## Timeouts